bitan2504/Chess/README.md

 *   **Move Validation:** Validates moves according to chess rules, including checks for valid paths and piece collisions.
 *   **Highlighting Valid Moves:** Highlights available moves for a selected piece.
 *   **Check and Checkmate Detection:** Detects check and checkmate situations using hooks.
-*   **Stalemate Detection:** Detects stalemate situations.
-*   **Pawn Promotion:** Allows pawn promotion to Queen, Rook, Bishop, or Knight upon reaching the opposite end of the board.
 *   **Castling:** Implements castling move for the King and Rook pieces.
 *   **Responsive Design:** Adapts the board size to the screen size.